wp-plugins/wp-auto-affiliate-links/readme.txt

 If you encounter any problem with the plugin, please contact us using the form at http://autoaffiliatelinks.com and we will help you to solve your issue.
 It has been reported that some lightbox plugin my be interfeering with our plugin.

+= Is there a maximum limit on number of manual links I can import? =

+There isn't a software limit of how many links you can import.
+However, you should take into account that uploading a big file at once might cause problems with: maximum file size upload limit on your server ( it is usually 2MB ), and the fact that the script can break or exceed maximum execution time ( 30 seconds ), and only a part of the links will be saved.
+You should break your uploads into 100-200 links at once.

+VERY IMPORTANT.
+Processing big lists of links ( over 500 ), might cause high server load if you are on a shared hosting, and the page load will be affected.
+Make sure that you only put the amount of links that you server can handle.
+With under 500 links you should be safe on every server type.

 == Changelog ==

 = 4.3.1 =